"Turn right, and never meet that man. Turn right, and change the world!"The one where Rose returns.Written by Russell T. Davies.

 - Wide-Eyed Idealist: Donna is laughably naive in this episode, and severely overestimates how necessary secretaries are.

 - Wistful Amnesia: Kinda-sorta.
 When Donna denies knowing anything about the Doctor, she's visibly crying.
+Rose states this is because she still remembers how events originally went.

 - You Are Better Than You Think You Are: Rose and the Doctor tell Donna she's brilliant, even though she insists she isn't.